cloud-gov/cg-workshop/02-slides-lab.md

 ---

-# 7. I can share persistent data between app instances
+# Lab 5.
+I can share persistent data between app instances

 First we'll see the _services_ available to us, then use _create-service_ to provision a simple Redis data store.
 We'll then _bind_ that service to